Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 The available listener classes with inherent methods to be overwritten are described below.
-It is possible to add several listeners and to remove them with the corresponding "removeExampleListener" function.
+It is possible to add several listeners and to remove them with the corresponding "removeListener" function.

 .. java:function:: public class IPConnection.EnumerateListener()